stschulte/puppet-hpom/README.md

 The provider for that type uses the `opcnodehelper.pl` script to read current node information from the OVO database, so you have to install the OVO API and the perl bindings to be able to use the om\_node type.
-The perl script does only do read operations if the provider detects a change it uses the `opcnode` command to perfom the change.
-Because the command does not have command lines arguments for all properties a few state changes are not supported and have to be performed manually (e.g. chaning a node's label).
+The perl script does only do read operations.
+If a om\_node resource is out sync the provider uses the `opcnode` executable to perfom the change.
+Because the command does not have command line arguments for all properties a few state changes are not supported and have to be performed manually (e.g. changing a node's label).

 Example usage: